rahulc29/eopl/docs/RECURSION.md

 I have also been very informal and non-rigourous with the mathematics.
 I will be fixing both of these very soon.

 One might argue that putting in so much mathematics and extra garbage in this design doc is unnecessary - but this fundamentally misunderstands the philosophy.
-Since the design is motivated entirely by personal laziness, the design doc itself is essentially a gentrified and academic sounding shitpost.
+Since the design is motivated entirely by personal laziness, the design doc itself is essentially a glorified shitpost.

 # References

-- For understanding about the untyped lambda calculus, one may see "Type Theory and Formal Proof" or "Lectures on the Curry-Howard Isomorphism"
+- For understanding about the untyped lambda calculus, one may see _Type Theory and Formal Proof_ or _Lectures on the Curry-Howard Isomorphism_
-- For understanding about general recursion and algebraic datatypes see Pierce's "Types and Programming Languages"
+- For understanding about general recursion and algebraic datatypes see Pierce's _Types and Programming Languages_
 - For understanding the mathematics behind recursion see any book on domain theory or programming language semantics.